 What types of calculators are allowed on the ACT, SAT, and PSAT?

 Standardized math tests can be intimidating.
 Fortunately, students are not entirely on their own when it comes to the math sections of the SAT, PSAT, and ACT.
-Bringing the right calculator on test day can boost your score by helping you maximize your time and minimize simple computational mistakes.
+Making sure you have the right calculator on test day can boost your score by helping you maximize your time and minimize simple computational mistakes.

 Before packing your bag, it’s important to understand the College Board’s and ACT’s calculator policies.
 Here’s a guide to the types of calculators you’re allowed to use on the ACT, SAT, and PSAT.